trebisky/fit66/README.md

 a different sort of message follows.

 The first pair of records is the description/data pair for what they call a "file ID" message.
-After that, who knows.
+After that, anything goes.

 In the files I have looked at, the bulk of the file is what they call "record" messages.
 These are points along the track I recorded with